- Basic TPG Troubleshooting

 - Disconnect all the devices.
 If your PC is connected to your modem through a standalone router, remove the router.
 Connect the PC directly to the modem.

 - Refresh the modem by turning it off and on a couple of times.
-Sometimes, the modem is being overwhelmed by recent activities and starts having errors.
+Sometimes, the modem is overwhelmed by recent activities and starts having errors.
 That's why power cycling can help in solving the slow Internet problem.

 Change the TPG NBN Modem-Router Settings